 FREEDOM TO CHOOSE WHERE YOU STUDY

-The changes announced in the 2014-15 Budget will give all Australian undergraduate students enrolling at participating institutions access to Commonwealth tuition fee subsidies, creating a fairer system of support.
+The higher education reform package would give all Australian undergraduate students enrolling at participating institutions access to Commonwealth tuition fee subsidies, creating a fairer system of support.

 Currently many students who choose to study at a TAFE which offers higher education courses, a private university or a private college are excluded from Commonwealth subsidies.
 While they may be able to defer payment of their tuition fees through FEE‑HELP, they are subject to loan fees and limits which do not apply to Commonwealth supported students.
 The Government is introducing a more equitable system of support for these students.

-From 1 January 2016, all Tertiary Education Quality Standards Agency (TEQSA) accredited higher education institutions will be able to choose to provide Commonwealth supported places for their students.
-This will cover students undertaking an accredited bachelor, higher education diploma, advanced diploma or associate degree course.Return to top
+From 1 January 2016, all Tertiary Education Quality Standards Agency (TEQSA) accredited higher education institutions would be able to choose to provide Commonwealth supported places for their students.
+This would cover students undertaking an accredited bachelor, higher education diploma, advanced diploma or associate degree course.Return to top

 CHANGES TO COMMONWEALTH SUBSIDIES AND STUDENT CONTRIBUTIONS – from 1 January 2016

 Under current funding arrangements for Commonwealth supported students, the Government pays most of the cost of courses and students make a contribution.
 The Government sets the maximum amount of contribution which a student can be charged.

 From 1 January 2016, the Government would no longer specify the maximum contribution amount for students at universities and other higher education institutions and the Commonwealth subsidy paid toward the cost of the course would be reduced.
 Universities and higher education institutions would be able to determine the fees they charge Commonwealth supported students.